Emergency declared in Kazakhstan's capital, as fuel protests rage and government resigns – KION546

 Unrest broke out in cities across Kazakhstan on Wednesday, as thousands angrily protested a sharp fuel price hike that sparked the resignation of the Central Asian country’s government.

-A state of emergency has been declared in Kazakhstan’s capital Nursultan, its biggest city Almaty, and in other regions following tense demonstrations.
+Local media reported the airport in the country’s biggest city, Almaty, was breached by protesters, while a state of emergency has been declared in Kazakhstan’s capital Nursultan, Almaty, and in other regions following tense demonstrations.

 The protests were ignited when the government lifted price controls on liquefied petroleum gas (LPG) at the start of the year, Reuters reported.
 Many Kazakhs have converted their cars to run on the fuel because of its low cost.